clairebarale/webpage/content/_index.md

 <img src="IMG_5296.jpg" alt="claire barale picture" style="max-width:30%;float:left;padding:15px">

 Hi!
 I'm Claire.
 I am a PhD candidate in NLP at the University of Edinburgh, supervised by [Michael Rovatsos](https://www.ed.ac.uk/profile/prof-michael-rovatsos) and [Nehal Bhuta](https://www.law.ed.ac.uk/people/professor-nehal-bhuta).
 I am also affiliated with the [Centre for Technomoral Futures](https://www.technomoralfutures.uk/).
+The expected submission date of my dissertation is June 2025.

 As part of the Bloomberg PhD Fellowship received in 2023, I completed a Research Scientist Internship with Bloomberg AI and Law team, where I was mentored by Leslie Barrett.